patrick1981/2.0-paper-docs-scraps/ACM Paper/mental scribblings.md

 - When confronted, they acknowledge fabrication with apparent surprise
 - This happens consistently across different contexts (development work, academic writing, etc.)
 - AI is applying the P0 criteria to v 1.2, 2.0 (aborted), 2.1 (the one the AI is modeling.)
 The AI can't distinguish between models and versioning.
+- Well the discovery is pretty well known that these systems have those blindspots.
+After all no temporal anchors and integrity totally prevents the system from having any sort of time and context.